 CFO & COO

-Amy oversees the financial and operational activities of The Water Council, bringing over twenty years of non-profit management experience to her role.
+Amy oversees the financial and operational activities of The Water Council, bringing more than 25 years of nonprofit management experience to her role.
 She is a CPA and earned her MBA from the University of Wisconsin-Milwaukee.
-Amy was recognized as a “CFO of the Year” by the Business Journal of Greater Milwaukee in 2008.
-She is currently a member of Rotary, Tempo, the AICPA, the WICPA and has served on the boards of Tempo, Milwaukee Youth Symphony Orchestra, and Historic Third Ward Association.
+Amy was the recipient of the Milwaukee Business Journal’s CFO of the Year award in 2008 and its Women of Influence award in 2020.
+She is a member of the Rotary Club of Milwaukee, TEMPO Milwaukee, the AICPA and the WICPA and has served on the boards of TEMPO Milwaukee, Milwaukee Youth Symphony Orchestra and the Historic Third Ward Association.